What Is An Open Relationship Between Romantic Partners?

 • Do I have any doubts or reservations that I haven’t brought up with my partner?

 If you have doubts about starting a non-monogamous partnership, bring them up with your partner.
 Being pressured or hoping to save your relationship may not be healthy reasons to enter into this arrangement.
-It may also be helpful to note that successful relationships have boundaries—including successful open relationships.
+It may also be helpful to note that successful relationships generally have boundaries—including successful open relationships.

 Setting boundaries